-Loans and notes receivables and provision for credit losses (continued)
+Loans and provision for credit losses (continued)

 Jamaican banking regulations require that interest on non-performing loans be recognised on the cash basis.
 IFRS 9 requires that interest income on non-performing loans be accrued, to the extent collectible, and that the increase in the present value of impaired loans due to the passage of time be reported as interest income.
-The difference between the Jamaican regulatory basis and IFRS Accounting Standards was assessed to be immaterial.
+The difference between the Jamaican regulatory basis and IFRS 9 requirement was assessed to be immaterial.

-Statutory and other regulatory loan loss reserve requirements that exceed the amounts required under IFRS Accounting Standards are dealt with in a non-distributable loan loss reserve as an appropriation of retained earnings.
+Statutory and other regulatory loan loss reserve requirements that exceed the amounts required under IFRS 9 are dealt with in a non-distributable loan loss reserve as an appropriation of retained earnings.